MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

 You can ask questions such as "*what is the weather in Seattle?*" or "*what is the recent update in the retail industry in the US?*", which require real-time public data.

 Developers and end users don't have access to raw content returned from Grounding with Bing Search.
 The response, however, includes citations with links to the websites used to generate the response, and a link to the Bing query used for the search.
 These two *References* must be retained and displayed in the exact form provided by Microsoft, as per Grounding with Bing Search's [Use and Display Requirements](https://www.microsoft.com/en-us/bing/apis/grounding-legal#use-and-display-requirements).
-See more details [below](#How-to-display-Grounding-with-Bing-Search-Results).
+See the [how to display Grounding with Bing Search results](#how-to-display-grounding-with-bing-search-results) section for details.

 >[!IMPORTANT]
 > Your usage of Grounding with Bing Search may incur costs.
 See the [pricing page](https://www.microsoft.com/bing/apis/grounding-pricing) for details.